BrianNguyen0116/pkm-soullink/README.md

 ### PC Management
 To use the tool, you need to properly track the pokemon.
-It isn't too much assuming the user knows what a __JSON__ is.

-* There are two object arrays: PC_1 and PC_2.
-* Each object carries a _name_ and _type_.
+* Each object carries a _nickname_, two _names_, two _types_ and an _area_ .
-    * The name is the shared nickname between you and your friend's pokemon.
+    * The nickname is the shared nickname between you and your friend's pokemon.
+    * The name is the pokemon's actual name.
-    * The type is, you guessed it, the pokemon type.
+    * The type is the pokemon's primary type.
+    * (optional) The area is the location where you found the pokemon.

 Here is what is prepared when you visit the site: